What You Need to Know about Brood X Cicadas in 2021

 You may notice patches of your yard where chunks of sod have been removed and small holes have been dug.
 You are probably looking at evidence of foxes, raccoons, skunks and crows on the hunt for cicada nymphs and a high-protein snack.

-Living with Brood X
+How to Live with Brood X Cicadas

 Wondering how cicadas may affect you, your pets, plants or yard?
 We have answers.